jeon11/academic-kickstart/content/project/sap/index.md

 ### Outcomes:
 - Examined 5+ past research work and findings, and **organized into an affinity map to identify knowledge gaps.**
-- Studies were from 2018-2019, involving evaluative research, testing design iterations and concepts. **Because past work often dealt with specific design concepts, it was difficult to generalize findings across different studies.**
+- Studies were from 2018-2019, involving evaluative research, testing design iterations and concepts. **Because past work all dealt with specific design concepts and evaluative research, it was difficult to generalize findings across different studies.**
 - Lot of data was missing or not as well organized.

 ### Insights: